scriptex/sublime-snippets/README.md

 5. Edit the paths to all binaries listed in any of the `*.sublime-settings` files.
 6. Restart Sublime Text
 7. Check Sublime Text's console for possible errors

+After Sublime Text 3 is installed on the machine, `Sublime Text 3.zip` should be extracted in the `/Users/<USER_NAME>/Library/Application\ Support/` folder.